 For 15 years, I worked in energy commodity markets, and after that I ventured into technology where I provided expertise to large commercial accounts.
 In 2002, I ventured out on my own and started my own businesses.
 My expertise in market knowledge led me into real estate, a passion that my family had that guided my awareness and interests in all aspects.
 Real Estate was a natural fit for me.
 In addition, being an artist, I started a design company at the same time, having always wanting to combine business with art.
-Today, the 2 companies merged, and I serve clients in both aspects of business.
+Today, the 2 companies merge, and I serve clients in both aspects of business.

 When we express ourselves, no matter how we express our creativity, our higher self always has an outlet for expression.
 For me, a talent I love to share is market knowledge and explaining to others how and why current economics, both locally and nationally, effect our real estate and more importantly our lives.
 Working in commodity markets for over a decade, market commentary comes natural, speaking effectively and articulately about the national economy, the politics behind real estate, the players, and how to navigate through these times.
 Why would you buy 10 of thousands of dollars above appraised prices or react spontaneously to real estate?
 Real estate decisions ultimately effects our lives.